 Step 5 – You will now see a bunch of different IP addresses.
 One of which will mention as a default gateway IP address.
 This IP address is the one that you are looking for.

-Guidelines To Follow If You Have Forgotten Your Default Login Credentials
+What to Do If You Have Forgotten Your Default Login Credentials?

 It is one of the most common problems when the user faces problem accessing their router settings having forgotten their user id and password.
 But hey, we all forget our passwords after changing them recently, right?
 So, don’t stress yourself, there is a way out of this.